In this article, we’ll talk about how to store meat safely and effectively.

 Contrary to what you might think, freezer burn is not spoilage; your meat hasn’t gone bad.
 Freezer burn happens when air gets at your food while it’s frozen, causing localized dehydration.
 In other words, it gets dry patches.
 It is easily recognizable, usually showing up as white splotches or slight discoloration, accompanied by ice crystals on the surface of the meat.

 While it isn’t unhealthy, it isn’t tasty, either.
 The texture of freezer burnt meat can be mushy, and the flavor is just “off” for lack of a better word.
-Plus, it robs meat of its nutritional value.
+Plus, it takes away nutritional value.
 (And that’s why we’re all here, right?)

 You could try cutting off the offending sections and hope the rest still tastes good.
 In some cases, though, you’ll have to chuck out the lot.